appdotnet/api-spec/content/docs/resources/post/search.md

 <%= query_params_typed 'Search Query Parameters', [

     ["query", :optional, "string", "Automatically attempts to extract hashtags and mentions while searching text.
-If you do not want this behavior, you can use more specific parameters below."],
+If you do not want this behavior, you can use more specific parameters below."], ["text", :optional, "string", "Include posts containing certain text."],

-    ["text", :optional, "string", "Include posts containing certain text."], ["hashtags", :optional, "string", "Include posts tagged with certain hashtags.
-Do not include #"], ["links", :optional, "string", "Include posts linking to certain URLs"], ["link_domains", :optional, "string", "Include posts linking to certain domains.
-Do not include \"www.\""], ["mentions", :optional, "string", "Include posts mentioning certain users, by username.
-Do not include @"], ["leading_mentions", :optional, "string", "Include posts directed at users, by username.
-Do not include @"],

 ]%>

 <%= query_params_typed 'Filter Parameters', [
-    ["annotation_types", :optional, "string", "Only include posts with a specific annotation type, e.g., <code>net.app.core.fallback_url</code>"], ["attachment_types", :optional, "string", "Only include posts with a specific file type attached via the <code>net.app.core.file_list</code> annotation"], ["crosspost_url", :optional, "string", "Only include posts which are crossposts of a specific URL, via the <code>net.app.core.crosspost</code> annotation"],
+    ["hashtags", :optional, "string", "Only include posts tagged with certain hashtags.
+Do not include #"], ["links", :optional, "string", "Only include posts linking to certain URLs"], ["link_domains", :optional, "string", "Only include posts linking to certain domains.
+Do not include \"www.\""], ["mentions", :optional, "string", "Only include posts mentioning certain users, by username.
+Do not include @"], ["leading_mentions", :optional, "string", "Only include posts directed at users, by username.
+Do not include @"], ["annotation_types", :optional, "string", "Only include posts with a specific annotation type, e.g., <code>net.app.core.fallback_url</code>"], ["attachment_types", :optional, "string", "Only include posts with a specific file type attached via the <code>net.app.core.file_list</code> annotation"], ["crosspost_url", :optional, "string", "Only include posts which are crossposts of a specific URL, via the <code>net.app.core.crosspost</code> annotation"],